-The aim of the Horizon 2020-funded project is to strengthen the energy use of regional and local biomass from the maintenance of areas and landscape elements, which is performed in the public interest.
+The aim of this project was to strengthen the energy production of woody and herbaceous biomass from landscape conservation and maintenance work (LCMW) carried out in the public interest.
 The scope of the biomass used will be any material predominantly produced from nature conservation and landscape management, but not from energy-crops.

-This project is funded by the Horizon 2020 Framework Programme of the European Union for research, technological development and demonstration under Grant Agreement No 646443.
+This project received funding from the European Union’s Horizon 2020 Programme for research, technological development and demonstration under grant agreement No 646443.